 Employment of International Students

-A small percentage of our international students obtain full-time positions in accounting through the MAC on-campus recruiting process.
-Those who are the most successful:
+International students can obtain full-time positions in accounting through the MAC on-campus recruiting process.
+However, those who are the most successful:

 - Demonstrate a very strong fluency in English

 - Are generally extroverted in personality style

 - Are very comfortable with and have a clear understanding of U.S. culture

 Students who do not possess these qualities will likely have difficulty obtaining a position in the U.S. through our on-campus interview process.